 With its blue header and clean font choice, this resume layout embodies professionalism.

-Additionally, a sidebar for contact details and skills makes this layout highly efficient — perfect for candidates with a lot of work experience.
+Additionally, a sidebar for contact details and skills makes this layout highly space efficient — perfect for candidates with a lot of work experience.

 Creative resume layout

-Colorful and unique, this resume layout is perfect for any candidate that wants to stand out and show off their sense of style.
+Colorful and unique, this layout is perfect for any candidate that wants to stand out and show off their sense of style.
 If you work in a creative industry, this format will work well for you.

 Modern resume layout